LBNL-UCB-STI/synthpop/README.rst

 2. Open terminal
 3. If it is first time, install all dependencies via running ``python3 setup.py install``
 4. You need to have Census API key in order to query the date.
 Sign up using the following link: https://api.census.gov/data/key_signup.html
-5. Run ``CENSUS=#API_KEY# python3 demos/synthesize.py TX "Travis County"`` to start generating population for the state Texas (TX) and state Travis County.
+5. Run ``CENSUS=#API_KEY# python3 demos/synthesize.py TX "Travis County"`` to start generating population for the state Texas (TX) and county Travis County.
 If you want to generate the data on census tract level, you can pass extra parameteres, an example: ``python3 demos/synthesize.py "TX" "Travis County" 48 453 001804 1``, where 48 - FIPS code of Texas, 453 - FIPS code of Travis county, 001804 - tract code, 1 - block group

 ==============
 How to run it in docker container